LOS ANGELES MISSION COLLEGE THEATRE ARTS

 Bringing professional theatre training and productions to Los Angeles's Northeast Valley since 2015

-LA Mission’s College’s Arts, Media & Performance Department is proud to present Vox Pop, a new student-centered performance celebration.
+The LA Mission College’s Arts, Media & Performance Department is proud to announce that the application is now open for the fifth volume of Vox Pop, our semi-annual student-centered performance celebration.
 Vox Pop is designed to support the development and presentation of original artistic voices from our college community.
+LAMC Theatre instructor and director Brian Tichnell returns as artist mentor and host.

 "Vox Pop" is a shortened version of 'vox populi,' the Latin term for 'voice of the people.'
 The name encompasses the mission behind this performance series—to provide a forum where student voices are centered, collaboration is encouraged, and community is celebrated.